 Thought fox hunting was banned in Scotland?
 Think again.
 There are still ten hunts in Scotland, killing over 800 foxes a year.
-OneKind is campaigning for the loopholes to be closed and for a real hunting ban in Scotland.
+OneKind is campaigning for a full ban on fox hunting in Scotland.

 Whilst the Act has had some success in controlling hare coursing, incredibly fox hunting continues much as it did.
 Here’s three facts that reflect this:

 Before the ‘ban’ was introduced in 2002 there were ten operational mounted fox hunts in Scotland.
 There are still ten today.
 According to the hunts themselves, they kill about 800 foxes every year.